College Mascot: Tiger

 “To form good men and good citizens” was the original mission of Hampden-Sydney College established by the Founders in 1775.
 “In an atmosphere of sound learning” first appeared in the Academic Catalogue in 1972.
 Together they constitute the College’s current mission statement.

-The English translation of the Latin motto on the gates of the College is "Come here as youths so that you may leave as men."
+The Latin motto on the College gates is translated: “Come here as youths so that you may leave as men.”

 Updating the Roman tradition, one’s college years are not an extension of childhood; they are a period of accepting adult responsibility in preparation for manhood and full participation as a citizen.